 Do be consistent with your design and layouts

-Email newsletters are an extension of your association’s brand.
+Newsletters are an extension of your association’s brand.
 Create a few templates that follow the same aesthetic and color scheme as your website, and switch between them for each newsletter.
-Your readers should feel a sense of familiarity when they click on your emails.
+Your readers should feel a sense of familiarity when they open and click through your newsletters.
 You want them to know precisely what they can expect when opening one of your messages.

 Don’t be afraid to use CTA’s

 While you might be nervous about being in your members’ inboxes too much, your newsletter is part of a marketing strategy.
-First, include a short and catchy CTA at the end of every email that draws your readers back to your website.
-The content of the email itself doesn’t need to sell your brand, but you should find a connection that reminds your subscribers why they joined you in the first place.
-Then, add a link to your CTA and track your ROI to see just how well your email campaigns are working.
+First, include a short and catchy CTA at the end of every newsletter that draws your readers back to your website.
+The content itself doesn’t need to sell your brand, but you should find a connection that reminds your subscribers why they joined you in the first place.
+Then, add a link to your CTA and track your ROI to see just how well your campaigns are working.

 Here, we’ll give you a great example of a CTA:

-If you’re interested in creating an effective email newsletter, rasa.io can transform the way you connect with your customers.
-Schedule a demo with us today.
+If you’re interested in creating a successful newsletter, rasa.io can transform the way you connect with each individual member through relevant content.